Burton 4-H Center: Sea turtle release

-On Thursday August 7, 2008, a captive loggerhead sea turtle named Squirty was released into the Atlantic Ocean by the Burton 4-H Center.
+On August 7, 2008, a captive loggerhead sea turtle named Squirty was released into the Atlantic Ocean by the Burton 4-H Center.
 The turtle had been rescued as a hatchling and raised at the center since he was one week old.
 "Squirty," as he came to be known, was the only survivor of a vandalized nest of turtle eggs.
 Unable to find his way to the ocean, he was raised in a large aquarium for two years at the center.
 In honor of Squirty's release, a festival was held all around the release area, and hundreds of people participated.
 News crews followed Squirty around until his departure to freedom.
 Burton 4-H Center was commended by the community for their efforts.